erevnitis/pi_humidity_server/README_push.md

 - zip code
 - openweathermap API key

-These can all be configured in vars/default.yml
+These can all be configured in
+- roles/common/vars/main.yml, and
+- roles/humidity/vars/main.yml

 # Project Steps
 ## Prepare the Raspberry Pi
 Download Ubuntu Server on the Pi